 R4.
 Revocation Certificate – Revocation Certificates (RC) revoke AC permissions if the AC has not expired automatically.

 R5.
-Role – Roles regulate the creation of and access to data contained within the network.
+Role – Roles regulate the creation of and access to data contained within a network.

 S2.
 Secure Sockets Layer – Secure Sockets Layer is the standard security technology for establishing an encrypted link between a web server and a browser.
 This link ensures that all data passed between the web server and browsers remain private and integral.